Published

 • Service mesh enables multi cluster communication and observability.

-The future of multicluster management
+The future of Kubernetes multi-cluster management

-Multicluster Kubernetes management will only become more critical for businesses that need to administer multiple diverse Kubernetes clusters.
+Multi cluster Kubernetes management will only become more critical for businesses that need to administer multiple diverse Kubernetes clusters.

 Even if you only have one cluster to manage today, it's worth investigating the tools and practices that can help you to manage more than one cluster through a single control plane, so that you're prepared when your Kubernetes footprint expands in the future.